What Is Intent Data?

 What is intent data in ABM?

 Intent data captures behavioral signals showing that a company is researching topics related to your solution.
 It helps ABM teams prioritize accounts that are actively in-market over those that are not showing buying behavior.
+This is a common area of focus for account-based marketing teams working to improve their approach to Intent Data.

 What is the difference between first-party and third-party intent data?

 First-party intent data comes from your own channels (website, content, product).
 Third-party intent data comes from external sources like publisher networks, review sites, and content syndication platforms that track research activity across the web.
+This is a common area of focus for account-based marketing teams working to improve their approach to Intent Data.

 How accurate is intent data?

 Accuracy varies by provider and methodology.
 Intent data is directional, not definitive.
 It works best as one signal in a broader scoring model that includes ICP fit, engagement, and sales input.
 Never rely on intent data alone to make targeting decisions.
+This is a common area of focus for account-based marketing teams working to improve their approach to Intent Data.

 Get the Weekly Pulse